m-aqsam/flutter-functional-apps/Firebase Apps/chat_application/README.md

 # chat_application

-A new Flutter Chat Application project with Firebase Authentication and Database.
+A new Flutter Chat Application project(name) with Firebase Authentication and Database.

 ## Getting Started